Stoffel Vandoorne: 2011

-In 2011, he graduated to competing in the Eurocup Formula Renault 2.0 with Kurt Mollekens' KTR team.
+In 2011, Vandoorne graduated to competing in the Eurocup Formula Renault 2.0 with Kurt Mollekens' KTR team.
 He finished fifth overall, with one podium at the Hungaroring and another eight-point-scoring finishes throughout the season.
 He also participated in Formula Renault 2.0 Northern European Cup, where he finished third in the series' standings with eight podiums.

 2012

-For the 2012 season Vandoorne remained in the Eurocup, but left KTR to join Josef Kaufmann Racing.
+For the 2012 season, Vandoorne remained in the Eurocup, but left KTR to join Josef Kaufmann Racing.
 He won the championship by ten points after a tight battle between himself and Red Bull-backed Daniil Kvyat.
-Between them they won 11 of the 14 races and finished over 100 points ahead of their nearest challenger.
+Between them, they won eleven of the fourteen races and finished over 100 points ahead of their nearest challenger.
 Vandoorne finished the season with four wins and six podiums to his name.
 He also contested selected events in the Northern European Cup, where he won five of the seven races that he started, and finished on the podium in a sixth race.

 2013

 In 2013, Vandoorne raced in Formula Renault 3.5, where he replaced 2012 champion Robin Frijns at Fortec Motorsport.
-He finished runner-up to Kevin Magnussen with four wins and 10 podiums, including a victory at his home track of Spa-Francorchamps.
+He finished runner-up to Kevin Magnussen with four wins and ten podiums, including a victory at his home track of Spa-Francorchamps.